 Jacks, Jakopewer, Jocs

-This species is under revision for hake demersal longline and offshore demersal trawl1.
+This species is under revision for hake demersal longline1.
 What is it?

-Jacopever (Helicolenus dactylopterus) are a slow-growing, long lived species with a complex reproduction cycle making them highly vulnerable to heavy fishing pressure.
+Jacopever (Helicolenus dactylopterus) are a slow-growing, long-lived species with a complex reproduction cycle making them vulnerable to heavy fishing pressure.
 No stock assessment has been done for this species.
-Jacopever are caught as bycatch in the offshore trawl and inshore trawl fishery for hake (MSC certified) and sole (inshore trawl only).
+Jacopever are caught as bycatch in the offshore trawl and inshore trawl fishery for hake and sole (inshore trawl only).

 2. How was it caught or farmed?Inshore demersal trawl